GES

 Categorise the pair as: tool→user, product→source, action→doer, part→whole, cause→effect, or degree (hot→warm)

-When both words carry meaning and the link is conceptual or factual.
+Start here when both items in the pair carry meaning and the link is conceptual or factual.

 Alphabetical Position Rule